Marine initiatives planned for April 2024 – April 2026

 Consultations began in September 2021, and have occurred primarily through regional and national Canadian Marine Advisory Council (CMAC) meetings.
 These sessions have been further supplemented through an online ‘Let’s Talk Transportation’ forum, designed to collect feedback on the policy proposal.

-The proposed regulations are expected to be published in the Canada Gazette, Part I, in mid-2024 with a 60-day public comment period.
+The proposed regulations were published in the Canada Gazette, Part I, on June 1, 2024, with a 60-day public comment period.

 Departmental contact information